-- While the Brunei Guidelines require that the number of executive directors on the Board be kept to the very minimum and there should not be more than one executive director sitting on the Board, BOCHK is adhering to the corporate governance regulations and practice in Hong Kong which allows BOCHK to appoint the number of executive director(s) as it deems appropriate, which is currently one. - 2.
+- 1. While the Brunei Guidelines require that the number of executive directors on the Board be kept to the very minimum and there should not be more than one executive director sitting on the Board, BOCHK is adhering to the corporate governance regulations and practice in Hong Kong which allows BOCHK to appoint such number of executive director(s) as it deems appropriate, which is currently one.
+The Board, which is currently composed of a majority of independent non-executive directors, maintains an appropriate level of checks and balances to ensure independence and objectivity of the decisions of the Board, as well as the impartial oversight of the Management. - 2.
 The Brunei Guidelines require that every Bank should appoint a lead independent director and the independent directors should, under the leadership of this lead independent director, meet periodically without the presence of the other directors and the lead independent director should provide feedback to the Chairman after such meetings.
-BOCHK is not required to appoint such a lead independent director based on the corporate governance regulations and practice in Hong Kong, but the independent directors shall hold meetings with the Chairman at least annually without the presence of the other directors. - 3.
-While the Brunei Guidelines require that a director should not have more than 3 Board representations, BOCHK is adhering to the Hong Kong's regulations that the Board would only disclose why it believes a proposed independent non-executive director would still be able to devote sufficient time to the Board if the individual will be holding his/her seventh (or more) listed company directorship.
-Currently there is no director who holds more than 3 listed company directorships on the Board other than BOCHK (Holdings).
+Based on the corporate governance regulations and practice in Hong Kong, although BOCHK is not required to appoint such a lead independent director, the Chairman shall hold meetings with the independent non-executive directors at least annually without the presence of the other directors so as to facilitate open discussion. - 3.
+While the Brunei Guidelines require that a director should not have more than 3 Board representations, BOCHK is adhering to Hong Kong's regulations that the Board would disclose why it believes a proposed independent non-executive director would still be able to devote sufficient time to the Board if the individual will be holding his/her seventh (or more) listed company directorship.
+Currently there is no director who holds more than 3 listed company directorships (excluding BOCHK (Holdings)).
+Moreover, all directors have disclosed to BOCHK their significant commitments and have undertaken and confirmed that they are able to devote sufficient time to the affairs of BOCHK.